The beautiful Heart on the Hill building, a 36-unit apartment building for affordable living, is completed and being tenanted.

-- You can go to the BC Housing website and fill out the online application, This is the link to apply: https://www.bchousing.org/housing-assistance/rental-housing/subsidized-housing
+- You can go to the BC Housing website and fill out the online application, but a waitlist is forming.
+This is the link to apply: https://www.bchousing.org/housing-assistance/rental-housing/subsidized-housing

 The project is called Heart on the Hill.